 Tripe for Pregnant or Nursing Mothers

-Tripe is chock full of vitamins, minerals, protein, and healthy fats, which makes it the perfect addition to your pregnant or nursing bitch's diet.
+Tripe is chock full of vitamins, minerals, protein, and healthy fats, which makes it the perfect addition to your pregnant or nursing dog's diet.
 Feeding her quality nutrition at this time in her life gives her the energy that she needs for her puppies, but won’t make her pack on non-essential pounds.

 Tripe for Sensitive Stomachs

 Green tripe is very easy to digest.
 In fact, green tripe is partially digested already, since it comes from a grazing animal’s stomach.
 Freeze-dried, frozen, or fresh tripe is the best for naturally-occurring probiotics and digestive enzymes.

 Tripe for Coprophagia

-While there are a number of reasons why dogs eat poop, including anxiety, stress, and boredom (to name a few), this solution takes care of the dietary cause.
-Green tripe can also rid your dog of a habit of eating grass.
+While there are a number of reasons why dogs eat poop, including anxiety, stress, and boredom (just to name a few), this solution takes care of the dietary cause.
+Green tripe can also rid your dog of a habit of eating grass to soothe stomach upsets.

 Tripe for Dental Health

-If you can find some raw or freeze dried tripe in large chunks or pieces, it has a quite rubbery texture, which is great for dogs to chew on.
+If you can find some raw or freeze-dried tripe in large chunks or pieces, it has a quite rubbery texture, which is great for dogs to chew on.
 This makes it a tasty, natural chew that is excellent for oral health.
 Canned tripe for dogs is still a healthy natural food, but since it is ground, canned tripe does not have the same dental benefits.